New Technical Regulations for 2020

 Finally, the Championship has been extremely popular over the past few years and as places are filled pretty quickly, so please don’t delay in lodging a Registration Form.

-You may also like to download a copy of the current Technical Regulations so that you will be able to plan what Class your car will be registered as.
+Currently we are waiting approval by CAMS Technical for our 2020 Technical Regulations.
+You can download a copy of the provisional 2020 Technical Regulations so that you will be able to plan what Class your car will be registered as.
 This is important as participants in these Championships all compete at a Class and Type level.
 More about Classes and Types in the Technical Regulations.

-Please click on the following link to download a copy: SSP 03 Technical Regulations
+Please click on the following link to download a copy: SSP 03 2020 Provisional Technical Regulations

 Supplementary Regulations contain the information, rules and requirements for Competitors and Drivers competing in the Championship, and they are published in two Parts to make it easier for competitors and drivers to understand.